Fleli/PMax/README.md

 Finally, the `_Extensions` folder is used to extend existing types.
 An `SLRNode` extension is placed there in order to preserve it when SwiftParse and SwiftLex overwrites the frontend files.

+## Coming Features

+Some important and useful features are not implemented yet, but are on their way:
+1. **Calling functions outside of expressions**.
+Right now, the grammar only allows for calling functions on the right-hand side of a declaration or an assignment, or in expression evaluations in `if`s, `while`s and so on.
+The option to simply call a function as the whole statement, like `function(a, b, c);`, is very important.
+This has high priority and will be implemented shortly.
+2. **Instance methods**.
+A nice feature that all modern languages have, is the ability to define _instance methods_, functions defined within a type defintion (class, struct, enum etc.) that can use an instance of that type, usually called `self` or `this`, and operate on it.
+See the [discussion](https://github.com/Fleli/PMax-StdLib) on the standard library page for more about this.
+3. **Imports**.
+A crucial feature in a programming language is the ability to import other files and link them together.
+This has very high priority.
+4. **Enumerations**.
+It is often desirable to use a very restricted set of possible values.
+Enumerations (`enum`s) have good support in most languages and solve this problem well.
+Swift's `enum` model with the option to use associated and raw values is very nice, and considerably more useful than Java's and C's models.
+It is preferable to implement something similar to that of Swift's model, but it does not have extremely high priority.
+5. **Custom operators**.
+Adding support for custom operators (`+`, `-`, `<<`, etc.) on derived types (structs) would significantly improve the ergonomics of the language.
+For example, being able to add two `Point`s together with the `+` operator (`p1 + p2`) is signifantly clearer and less verbose that `add_points(p1, p2)`.
+This is especially useful since PMax does not allow function overloading.
+Another useful operator is subscripting, `[...]`, which could be defined on arbitrary types as specified by the user.

 ## Language

 The PMax programming language shares a lot of syntax and semantics with C. Some key similarities include: